Blood Clots in Eye Prevention Tips to Reduce Your Risk

 Blood Clots in Eye: Prevention Tips to Reduce Your Risk

-Key Preventative Takeaways
+Key Preventive Takeaways

 • Control diabetes and hypertension to maintain ideal blood pressure and sugar levels.